 Make it Professional

 Use only formal or professional language for your subject lines.
 Business emails are usually semi-formal or formal in nature.
 This means that your subject lines should reflect this so that your email will be considered professional and relevant.
 Your business email subject lines should not sound like this, “Hey, There” or “What’s Happening”.
-An example of a professional subject line is “Warm Greetings” or “Wishing You Well”.
-You would notice that the professional subject line example is a counterpart to the informal example shown.
+An example of a professional subject line is “Meet Your New Account Manager – Ruth David” or “Request for Further Information on Your Account”.

 Make it Relevant

 Your subject line should be of interest to your recipient.
 It has to be considered relevant in order for your email to be read.
 It should also reflect the purpose of your business email properly.
 If you are applying for a job, the subject line should show your name and the position you are applying for.